4dn-dcic/tibanna/README.md

  ``aws_update_run_json.py``

-# Launch json
-The only assumptions required for this module to work are as below:
-1) Must have the above three scripts in the specified SCRIPT_URL.
+The above three scripts in the SCRIPT_URL variable specified inside some scripts.
+Currently, it is the url for this github repo for 'raw' files.
 This url can change, if it is changed inside both create_run_workflow.sh and aws_run_workflow.sh. (hard-coded once in each script as an environmental variable)

+## Launch json
+The assumptions about the run json file are as below:
-2) The run json file must be in S3 bucket named 4dn-aws-pipeline-run-json.
+1) The run json file must be in S3 bucket named 4dn-aws-pipeline-run-json.
 This bucket name can change, if it is changed inside aws_run_workflow.sh (appearing once in the script as an environmental variable).
-3) The run json file name must be $JOBID.run.json (replace $JOBID with the actual job ID).
+2) The run json file name must be $JOBID.run.json (replace $JOBID with the actual job ID).
-4) The run json file must be in the following format:
+3) The run json file must be in the following format:
 ```
 {
  "Job": {